awslabs/harmonix/backstage-plugins/plugins/scaffolder-backend-module-harmonix/README.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# Harmonix on AWS Scaffolder Actions
+# Harmonix on AWS Scaffolder Actions Plugin

-`@aws/plugin-scaffolder-backend-aws-apps-for-backstage`
+## Overview

-This plugin provides scaffolder actions to create AWS resources and utility actions.
+The Harmonix Scaffolder Actions plugin extends Backstage's scaffolder with custom actions specifically designed for AWS resource creation and management.
+This plugin enables software templates to provision and configure AWS resources and interact with AWSEnvironment and AWSEnvironmentProvider configurations as part of the scaffolding process.

-## Install
+## Installation

 ```sh
 # From your Backstage root directory
 yarn add --cwd packages/backend @aws/plugin-scaffolder-backend-aws-apps-for-backstage@0.4.0
 ```

-## Configuration New Backend System
+## Configuration / Backend Integration

-Register the scaffolder extension module plugin in backstage
+Register the scaffolder extension module in your Backstage backend:

 ```diff
 // packages/backend/src/index.ts